 Marcia explained: “We went for a week’s holiday to Ambleside in September and we didn’t even have to think about the security of our home.”

-Since moving to The Cottons, John and Marcia have enjoyed getting to know their neighbours.
+Since moving, John and Marcia have enjoyed getting to know their neighbours.

 “We’ve got to know almost all of them.
 They’re all very nice people.
 There’s one lady from Coventry and one from Barnsley in Yorkshire and then many of them are local people.